stackbit-projects/rp-callahan-354a5/src/pages/index.md

     section_id: intro
     type: section_content
     content: >+
-      I am a PhD candidate working with Dr. Cliff Riebe at the University of Wyoming.
+      I am a Ph.D. candidate working with Dr. Cliff Riebe at the University of Wyoming.
 My dissertation focuses on quantifying how subsurface weathering influence geomorphic and ecological processes.
 More specifically, I have worked on quantifying how hillslope weathering influences, hillslope